Frail patient with cerebrovascular disease

 Time codes:

-Mkhitaryan Elen Araikovna - PhD, Head of the Laboratory of Neurogeriatrics, Russian Scientific and Clinical Center, N.I.
+Mkhitaryan Elen Araikovna - PhD, Head of the Laboratory of Neurogeriatrics, Russian Scientific Clinical Center, N.I.
 Pirogov Russian National Research Medical University, Ministry of Health of the Russian Federation

 Announcement:

-In this episode of the program "Neurology Plus", experts Anatoly Ivanovich Fedin and Elen Araikovna Mkhitaryan discuss one of the most pressing topics in modern medicine - a fragile patient with cerebrovascular disease and senile asthenia.
+In this episode of the Neurology Plus program, experts Anatoly Ivanovich Fedin and Elen Araikovna Mkhitaryan discuss one of the most pressing issues in modern medicine: the fragile patient with cerebrovascular disease and senile asthenia.

 • Demography and Aging